Welcome to the Kids’ Corner!

 Hiking is fun for people of all ages.
 Not only is it a great way to explore all that nature has to offer, but it helps keep you healthy.
 Get into the hiking spirit with these fun activities that you can use both on and off the trail!

 American Hiking Society’s Coloring Contest is brought to you by LOWA Kids.
-Children ages 1 to 12 can enter to win a prize pack featuring great products from LOWA Boots, The North Face, Kampgrounds of America and American Hiking Society.
+Children ages 1 to 12 can enter to win a prize pack featuring great products from LOWA Boots and American Hiking Society.
 The contests will run year round, with new entry forms being posted every few months.
 Winning entries will be posted on this page when each contest ends, so be sure to check back regularly!
+Entries must be postmarked by June 30, 2016.
+Click on the picture below to download the PDF entry form.

 Hiking Crafts & Activities